Mini Bioreactor RTS-1C

 • Report option: PDF and Excel

-• Remote monitoring option (requires internet connection)
+• Remote monitoring option (internet connection required)

 • Cycling/Profiling options